 How to Use Bitters in Your Cocktails

 Craig and Lindsay said that one of the hardest things for their business is people understanding what bitters are and when to use them.
 People don’t buy what they don’t understand, so Crude has done a lot of education.
-Craig also teaches five cocktail classes a month, so if you are headed to Raleigh (or live there), try one out!
+Craig also teaches cocktail classes, so if you are headed to Raleigh (or live there), try one out!

 When I asked what the most common mistake people make when using bitters, Lindsay easily answered, “Not using enough, or not being brave enough.”
 Both of those are things that resonated with me.
 I don’t want to squeeze fruit, measure out liquor, and then ruin it by throwing off the balance with bitters!
 In that case, she suggested a couple of things: